Play with Food

 How do I get my child to eat more foods?

 We subconsciously attach so much value to ourselves as parents through how we feed our children.
 It was our first “job” as a parent!
 How could we not?
 When feeding is harder for our child than others, it is hard on us too.
 You are allowed to feel anxious, worried and frustrated.
 And it takes strength to acknowledge these feelings.
 Soon, we start to see the power of LET instead of GET.
 Letting your child explore foods, instead of getting your child to eat them.
 Letting your child belong at the mealtime without getting them to “just take a bite”.
 The journey is unique for each child and there are many strategies that will help them and you find mealtime peace and work towards a broader diet.
-One of my most popular articles on strategies is this one on the 10 reasons your child is not eating the family meals.

 Should I hide vegetables in my child’s food?